Oh, Doctor Beeching!: Series 2 (1997)

-Home release
+Home media releases

-The first series was released on VHS and DVD in 2004 and the second series on DVD only, in 2005.
-The packaging of the first series was slightly misleading by stating that it "included the pilot", but it really contained the revised first episode and not the original version of the pilot.
+The first series was released on VHS and DVD in 2004, while the second series on DVD only, in 2005.
+The packaging of the first series misleadingly stated that it "included the pilot"; in reality, it contained the revised first episode and not the original version of the pilot.
 Edits are made to certain episodes because of copyright music issues.

 A complete box set containing both series and all 19 episodes (also including the original pilot) was made available, distributed by Acorn Media UK in 2009.
-It was later discontinued but it was made available again in 2017.
+It was later discontinued, but it was made available again in 2017.